 He told us he takes them home and soaks them in a bucket, about a hundred at a time.
 “If they rise to the surface I throw them out because they are rotten but that only happens to two or three.”
 He said he cracks them open with a rubber mallet and eats them while he’s watching tv.
 As he was talked he got a small shovel out of the back of his car and he cracked a few nuts open and gave us taste.
 They were great, nice and moist.
 Then he showed us a long handled pruning sheer that he uses to cut them from higher branches.
 I asked if the park people ever bothered him while he was picking and he said, “No, but I’m not picking nuts today, I metal detecting.”

 The house next door is like Noah’s Ark.
-They have one of everything back there.
+They have one of everything in their back yard.
 An extra car, a boat, a camper, a small patio with chairs and fire pit, a dog pen, a small vegitable garden and an old treasure chest.
 It wasn’t surprising that they picked up the small pink tent that we saw out by the curb further down the street last week.
 It caught our eye too but we assumed a little girl had outgrown it and another would find it, not these middle aged scavengers.

 The other day there was a hawk on their garage and we didn’t scare it off.
-It was so close to us I wondered whether the bird was right and then I put it together that we had interrupted it.
+It was so close to us I wondered whether the bird was right (rabid?) and then I put it together that we had interrupted it.
 Instead of taking more photos of it I looked down at the ground and sure enough there was a dead squirrel about ten feet from us.

 We continued down Hoffman Road and stopped at the marsh like we always do.
 There was a really big bird sitting on top of the tallest dead tree and I assumed it was another hawk with its prey.
 As we moved closer we started to think it might be an eagle.
 Steve Greive came around the bend in his Jaguar and he honked at us.
 That scared it off.
 I had to come home and compare my photo with a google “eagle” search to be convinced.